fyngyrz/aa_macro/enhancement.md

 Have an idea for a cool built-in?
 It can be very easy to do.

-A minimmum of two tasks are typically involved.
+A minimum of two tasks are typically involved.
 This is the 'hard" (cough) one:

 1. In aa\_macro.py, search for the first occurance of `p_fn`